choucrifahed/sbt-elm/README.md

  * `elm-repl` task will run the Elm interpreter, with your sources loaded.

 However, [Elm Package](https://github.com/elm-lang/elm-package) is not yet available from SBT to install packages, bump versions or publish your packages.

+Also, the current version of the plugin does not support multiple Elm assets in different Play sub-modules.

 Check the examples folder for example projects that use this plugin.